FredHutch/swift-switch-account/README.md

 uses eval to run the script which produces bash-like functions as its output.

-If instructed, the client will write/over-write a file named `.swiftrc` in the current user's home directory and instruct the user how to update startup files to persist these values across sessions.
+If instructed, the client will write/over-write a file in the current user's home directory.

 ## Errors: